Deep Instinct nabs $43M for a deep-learning cybersecurity solution that can suss an attack before it happens – TechCrunch

 This also means that the system can be used in turn across a number of different end points.
 Many machine learning-based cybersecurity solutions, he notes, are geared at Windows environments.
 That is somewhat logical, given that Windows and Android account for the vast majority of attacks these days, but cross-OS attacks are now on the rise.

 While Deep Instinct specializes in preventing first-seen, unknown cyberattacks like APTs and zero-day attacks, Caspi notes that in the past year there has been a rise in both the amount and the impact of cyberattacks covering other areas.
 In 2019, Deep Instinct saw an increase in spyware and ransomware on top of an increase in the level of sophistication of the attacks that are being used, specifically with more file-less attacks using scripts and powershell, “living off the land” attacks and the use of weaponized documents like Microsoft Office files and PDFs.
-These sit alongside big malware attacks like Emotet, Trickbot, New ServeHelper, and Legion Loader.
+These sit alongside big malware attacks like Emotet, Trickbot, New ServeHelper and Legion Loader.

 Today the company sells services both directly and via partners (like HP), and it’s mainly focused on enterprise users.
-But since there is very little in the way of technical implementation (“Our solution is mostly autonomous and all processes are automated [and] deep learning brain is handling most of the security,” Caspi said.) the longer-term plan is to build a version of the product that consumers could adopt, too.
+But since there is very little in the way of technical implementation (“Our solution is mostly autonomous and all processes are automated [and] deep learning brain is handling most of the security,” Caspi said), the longer-term plan is to build a version of the product that consumers could adopt, too.

 With a large part of antivirus software often proving futile in protecting users against attacks these days, that could come as a welcome addition to the market, despite how crowded it already is.